asgarov1/refrencesSorter/README.md

 avoid manual work of resorting citations myself - this program does it for me.

 ## Usage
- - Place your word document in one of the Project folders, for example `src/main/resources/your_document.docx`
+ - Place your word document in one of the project's folders, for example `src/main/resources/your_document.docx`
  - Run it from [Runner](src/main/java/com/asgarov/references_sorter/Runner.java) class, supplying the above mentioned path as the only parameter: